General Terms and Conditions

-The following terms and conditions apply to all orders placed via our online shop.
+The following terms and conditions apply to all orders placed via our online store.

 The purchase contract is concluded with: